AllanChain/jupyterlab-theme-solarized-dark/README.md

 jupyter labextension install jupyterlab-theme-solarized-dark
 ```

+To enable theme scrollbar, in JupyterLab, navigate to `Settings -> Advanced Settings Editor -> Theme`, and add `"theme-scrollbars": true` to `User Preferences`

 ## Development

 For a development install (requires npm version 4 or later), do the following in the repository directory: